miklb/steal-this-repo/README.md

 # Steal This Repo

-If you are looking to get started with Jekyll-IndieWeb, you've found the right repository.
+Welcome to Jekyll-Indieweb starter repository.
+The goal of this project was to provide someone without a web presence a quick and easy way to start using the basics of the [Indieweb](https://indiewebcamp.com)

 This adjacent project will be kept up to date to allow someone to get started and gain the improvements and keep customizations to the theme.

 Previously, if you forked Jekyll-IndieWeb you would have to port over any changes.
 With its conversion to a Jekyll theme, this project will start there, using a white listed plugin remote themes.
 Over time, I intend to add examples of GitHub Actions to build the site and send/received webmentions.